 Our Whistleblowing Policy is intended to act as a deterrent to fraud or corruption or other serious malpractice; it is also intended to protect the Group’s business and reputation.

 We recognise that employees will usually be the first to know when someone inside or connected with an organisation is doing something illegal, dishonest, dangerous, or unethical.
 This may relate to the actions of third parties such as customers or suppliers.
 We do not believe that it is in anyone’s interests for employees with knowledge of wrongdoing to remain silent.
-We therefore welcome the opportunity to address, at the earliest opportunity, any potential for something to go badly wrong in the business and we actively promote openness within the business so that we are better able to deter wrong doing and pick up potential problems early.
-Colleagues are encouraged to report genuine concern about serious malpractice to either their line manager or independently to the Company Secretary.
+We therefore welcome the opportunity to address, at the earliest opportunity, any potential for something to go badly wrong in the business and we actively promote openness within the business so that we are better able to deter wrongdoing and pick up potential problems early.

-McBride is currently in the process of implementing an externally facilitated, confidential Whistleblowing reporting line that will give employees confidence that any reports will be anonymous and confidential.
+In addition to local reporting channels, McBride has an externally facilitated, confidential Whistleblowing reporting line that gives employees confidence that any reports will be anonymous and confidential.

 Our Business Ethics Policy

-We have a strong code of ethics and expect all colleagues to behave with honesty, discretion, integrity and respect for all stakeholders.
+We have a strong code of ethics and expect all colleagues to behave with honesty, discretion, integrity and respect towards all stakeholders.

 Our code of business ethics is fundamental to our ways of working and is underpinned by our corporate policies and procedures.
 We are committed to carrying out business fairly, honestly and openly and do not act in any way which might reflect adversely upon the integrity and goodwill of McBride.

 Our Business Ethics Policy is published on our website.

 The Board is responsible for monitoring our slavery and human trafficking risks and mitigation measures.